shiuandai/Oldagram/README.md

 > The **Oldagram** is my sixth static website, I tried to duplicate the website layout from Instagram and learned to write reusable code in new techniques.

-I start the Scrimba Module 4 course- Web dev basics and learn how to use HTML, CSS, and JavaScript knowledge.
-At the end of the course, I follow the Figma template to finish the social media website layout and take a look at the → [Oldagram](https://shiuandai.github.io/Oldagram/).
+I start the Scrimba Module 4 course- Essential CSS Concepts and learn how to use HTML, CSS, and JavaScript knowledge.
+At the end of the course, I follow the Figma template to finish the social media website layout and take a look at → [Oldagram](https://shiuandai.github.io/Oldagram/).

 ## How did I start the project?